ros2/rosbag2/README.md

 Bag reading commands can detect the storage plugin automatically, but if for any reason you want to force a specific plugin to read a bag, you can use the `--storage` option on any `ros2 bag` verb.

-To write your own Rosbag2 storage implementation, refer to [this document describing that process](docs/storage_plugin_development.md)
+To write your own Rosbag2 storage implementation, refer to [Storage Plugin Development](docs/storage_plugin_development.md)

 ## Serialization format plugin architecture